dimpy17agg/Projects-Spring-boot-application/Tasks/GeneratingPdfFiles/Readme.md

-There are two ways to gnerate pdf in java using itext5 oritext7.
+itext5 and itext7 are the ways to generate the pdf file in java.